fsat/sbt-in-docker/README.md

 | `~/.sbt/preloaded`  | `/root/.sbt/preloaded` | `r`  | Read only is required to read the cached SBT artifacts. |

+## Dependency: Docker images

+This plugin depends on the Docker images placed in the `docker-images/` directory.

+At the moment the following Docker images are present.

+#### `centos-7-jdk-8-sbt`

+This image is created to facilitate building RPM archives on non-RPM distro.

+The `centos:7` image is used as base image with the following additional items installed:

+* Open JDK 8
+* SBT `1.0.4`

+#### `xenial-jdk-8-sbt`

+This image is created to facilitate building Debian archives on non Debian based distro.

+The `ubuntu:xenial` image is used as base image with the following additional items installed:

+* Open JDK 8
+* SBT `1.0.4`

 ## Known issues

 * No support for SBT 0.13.*